 Tickets are NON-TRANSFERABLE!
 This means you can NOT resell your tickets online or in person.
 This is for your protection against fraudulent use or ticket scamming.
 Please do not purchase tickets sold on social media, or anywhere other than www.kanarrafalls.com

-Tickets cannot be RESCHEDULED!
-We have a strict limit of 150 people per day for this hike and your ticket is valid ONLY on the date for which it was issued.
-If you want to reschedule, you will need to purchase new tickets.
+Tickets can be RESCHEDULED before 48 hours of your booking date!
+We have a strict limit of 200 people per day for this hike and your ticket is valid ONLY on the date for which it was issued.
+If you want to reschedule, you will need to follow the link on your invoice to re-book.

 HIKE AT YOUR OWN RISK/ NEVER HIKE ALONE